One of the most significant new JFK assassination files concerns a CIA officer you almost certainly never never heard of.

 During this time Angleton used Oswald’s file in his efforts to ferret out moles whom he suspected were working inside the CIA.
 After President Kennedy was killed, O’Neal was involved in disseminating information about the accused assassin to the rest of the government.

 He knew a lot about the accused assassin.
 When JFK investigators scrambled to figure out Oswald’s whereabouts on a specific day in September 1963, they asked O’Neal.

 The most important document in the extant O’Neal file is a 1959 job evaluation (shown above) for his work at the time of Oswald’s defection.
-It shows that his primary responsibility was directing “special investigations,” a euphemism for mole-hunting, and that he worked with the Office of Security on “sensitive matters”– one of which was the creation of the Oswald file.
+It shows that his primary responsibility was directing “special investigations,” a euphemism for mole-hunting.

 Read the Birch O’Neal file here.